WAKIOM/alx-low_level_programming/0x01-variables_if_else_while/README.md

 if the last digit of n is less than 6 and not 0: the string and is less than 6 and not 0
 3. `2-print_alphabet.c` - Write a program that prints the alphabet in lowercase, followed by a new line using putchar
 4. `3-print_alphabets.c` - a program that prints the alphabet in lowercase, and then in uppercase, followed by a new line
+5. `4-print_alphabt.c` - Write a program that prints the alphabet in lowercase, followed by a new line.

+Print all the letters except q and e